phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 With [OpenAI’s release of Model Spec](https://model-spec.openai.com/2025-02-12.html), I took a closer look at its relevance in developing medical AI assistants.
-By reviewing the principles outlined in the Model Spec—and considering the high stakes and complexities of using AI in healthcare or clinical settings—having a well-defined Model Spec appears to be an important step toward ensuring models behave as intended, maintaining transparency, and aligning with ethical and regulatory standards.
+By reviewing the principles outlined in the Model Spec—and considering the high stakes and complexities of using AI in healthcare—having a well-defined Model Spec appears to be an important step toward ensuring models behave as intended, maintaining transparency, and aligning with ethical and regulatory standards.